Projects

 - Add and remove project members

-- Assign member roles (Admin, User)
+- Assign member roles (Admin, Editor, Member, Viewer, Guest)

 - View current member list with roles